 The Digital Maturity Assessment report can be used as the foundation and inspiration for strategic national documents on digital transformation.
 The report also serves as an input to the Digital Landscape Assessment tool developed by the UNDP in cooperation with eGA, which helps identifying digital entry points for acceleration towards achieving Sustainable Development Goals (SDG).

-In addition, the e-Governance Academy will organise 7 webinars for public officials responsible for digital transformation in Arab States.
-The webinars will focus on the following topics:
+In addition, the e-Governance Academy organised 7 webinars for public officials responsible for digital transformation in the Arab States, where a total of 179 participants from Algeria, Egypt, Iraq, Jordan, Kuwait, Lebanon, Libya, Morocco, the State of Palestine, Saudi Arabia, Somalia, Sudan, Syria, and Tunisia took part.
+The webinars focused on the following topics:

 - E-government ecosystem and key elements;